porsager/wright/README.md

 Standard Options:

 -r,  --run        Input javascript as a string or point to a js file to run
-                  after a script on the site was hot loaded
+                  after a script on the site was hot loaded.

--s,  --serve      Specify which directory to serve
+-s,  --serve      Specify which directory to serve.
+                  This is the directory where wright will watch the files loaded in the browser.
-                  Defaults to root of main html file or CWD
+                  Defaults to root of main html file or CWD.
 ```
 #### Example with all options
 ```